8tox/Expense-Tracker-IOS/README.md

 ## Run
 1. Create a new iOS App project in Xcode named `ExpenseTracker`.
 2. Replace generated Swift files with these files.
-3. Build and run on iOS Simulator.
+3. Build and run on iOS Simulator